Curriculum

 Basic ESL (0.5 credit) - Students enrolled in English as a Second Language will spend the year building on the English skills and vocabulary they have already mastered.
 Students will be assessed early on as to their skill levels and the course will be crafted based upon this feedback.
 The course will focus on helping students gain greater fluidity in reading texts, increase their usable vocabulary, develop formal writing, gain greater precision in pronunciation, comfortability in giving presentations and participating in class discussions and more.
 Text choices will be made based upon the kinds of texts students will find in Honors humanities courses, including a novel.
 Formal writing guidelines will be based upon expectations in humanities courses from 9th grade.
 Emphasis will be given to developing a rich vocabulary and being able to use those words in conversation.
 The year begins with developing students' understanding of writing a 5-paragraph essay.

-History/Social Studies Elective
+History/Social Studies Electives

 AP Psychology (0.5 credit, semester) - AP Psychology seeks to introduce students to the systematic and scientific principles of modern and historic study of the behavior and mental processes of human beings.
 Students will be exposed to the psychological concepts, principles, and phenomena associated with each of the major subfields within this science.
 Students will also discuss the material in light of what God's Word reveals to us about what it means to be a person created in God's image.
 This semester course in psychology is intended to prepare students to more intelligently engage the world around them.
 Everyone enrolled in the class is required to take the College Board Advanced Placement Psychology Examination in May at their own expense ($100).
 Students need departmental approval to enter.